Discover the latest insights and how to future-proof your business with our 2023 Logistics Trends Report

 Looking for a 3PL provider?

 Now that you understand the differences between 1PL, 2PL, 3PL, 4PL, and 5PL providers, most business owners decide that a 3PL provider makes the most sense.
-If that sounds like you, consider choosing Deliverr!
+If that sounds like you, consider choosing Flexport!

-Deliverr is a leading direct-to-consumer 3PL solution, helping brands not only save on fulfillment costs but to increase sales as well.
+Flexport is a leading direct-to-consumer 3PL solution, helping brands not only save on fulfillment costs but to increase sales as well.
 We power brands’ real-world customer experience with affordable next-day delivery in every major U.S. metro, industry-leading on-time delivery, and services like custom packaging that delight customers.

 With a network powered by sophisticated machine-learning technology to optimize inventory movement to 50+ warehouses across the U.S., we are the easiest 3PL solution to you and cater to a wide variety of fulfillment needs—all while offering simple, transparent, and affordable pricing.